Game-Loom/GameLoom/README.md

 ### Exporting Game Libraries:
 GameLoom supports exporting your unified game library to a CSV file for external use or sharing.

-### Auto-Save:
-- Auto-save is enabled by default, backing up your library every 3 minutes to your home/GameLoom Exports folder.
-- A maximum of 20 auto-save files are retained in the GameLoom Exports folder located in your home directory.

 ## Known Limitations:
 - itch.io Exporter: Limited testing due to small dataset availability.
 - PSDLE (PlayStation): EPSDLE export functionality for PS3, PSP, and PS Vita is not currently working as of October 2024.

-## Contributing:
-We welcome contributions to GameLoom!
-If you encounter bugs, have feature requests, or want to contribute code, please submit an issue or pull request to the repository.

 ## Exporters:
 Below are the recommended tools for exporting game libraries from various platforms: